Kitware/arctic-viewer/docs/content/docs/contributing.md

 ## Updating Documentation

-The ArcticViewer documentation is part of the code repository.
+The ParaView ArcticViewer documentation is part of the code repository.

 ## Reporting Issues

-When you encounter some problems when using ArcticViewer, you can find the solutions in [Troubleshooting](troubleshooting.html) or ask me on [GitHub](https://github.com/kitware/arctic-viewer/issues) or [Mailing list](http://www.paraview.org/mailman/listinfo/paraview).
+When you encounter some problems when using ParaView ArcticViewer, you can find the solutions in [Troubleshooting](troubleshooting.html) or ask me on [GitHub](https://github.com/kitware/arctic-viewer/issues) or [Mailing list](http://www.paraview.org/mailman/listinfo/paraview).
 If you can't find the answer, please report it on GitHub.